10.1 Electromotive Force

 An automobile starter motor has an equivalent resistance of and is supplied by a 12.0-V battery with a internal resistance. (a) What is the current to the motor? (b) What voltage is applied to it? (c) What power is supplied to the motor? (d) Repeat these calculations for when the battery connections are corroded and add to the circuit.
 (Significant problems are caused by even small amounts of unwanted resistance in low-voltage, high-current applications.)

 (a) What is the internal resistance of a voltage source if its terminal potential drops by 2.00 V when the current supplied increases by 5.00 A? (b) Can the emf of the voltage source be found with the information supplied?

-A person with body resistance between his hands of accidentally grasps the terminals of a 20.0-kV power supply.
-(Do NOT do this!) (a) Draw a circuit diagram to represent the situation. (b) If the internal resistance of the power supply is , what is the current through his body? (c) What is the power dissipated in his body? (d) If the power supply is to be made safe by increasing its internal resistance, what should the internal resistance be for the maximum current in this situation to be 1.00 mA or less? (e) Will this modification compromise the effectiveness of the power supply for driving low-resistance devices?
+A person with body resistance between their hands of accidentally grasps the terminals of a 20.0-kV power supply.
+(Do NOT do this!) (a) Draw a circuit diagram to represent the situation. (b) If the internal resistance of the power supply is , what is the current through their body? (c) What is the power dissipated in their body? (d) If the power supply is to be made safe by increasing its internal resistance, what should the internal resistance be for the maximum current in this situation to be 1.00 mA or less? (e) Will this modification compromise the effectiveness of the power supply for driving low-resistance devices?
 Explain your reasoning.